DXHeroes/knowledge-base-content/practices/performance_testing.md

 Performance Testing is a practice that helps to identify if your product will perform well under a specific workload.
 The test tries to detect malfunctioning product parameters.
 Those parameters should be adjusted during the first two product life cycles (development or introducing stage).
 The parameters are called Service Level Agreements and they are a basis for the Performance Testing.
 Testing can be performed in a lab (quantitative testing) or in a production environment.
 It typically tests the speed, data transfer rate, responsiveness, scalability (maximum user load the product can handle), stability (if the product is stable under varying loads), and reliability of the product.
 It is a strictly automatized process.

-Testers tend to focus more on the product’s functionality and sometimes neglect the Performance Testing.
+Testers tend to focus more on the product's functionality and sometimes neglect the Performance Testing.
 Performance Testing is an important part of the product development, even though the testers operate separately from the developers.
 The developers and operations run and maintain the product until it reaches the performance expectations.

 Types of Performance Tests:
 - **Load Testing**